brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**The Book of M** — Peng Shepherd

+An interesting take on a plague/zombie-style post-apocalypse.
+I had trouble putting this book down, and the story kept me reading most of the day.
+I got to hear Shepherd read from her book at a literary event in the bay, and I’m very glad I did—this book ruled.

 **Noumenon: Infinity** — Marina J. Lostetter

 This series ruled.
 There were pretty significant characters who were trans, or differently abled, and I feel like they were written pretty dang well.
 The space exploration and discovery plotlines split and re-intertwined many times, and always kept me fascinated.
 Definitely one of the most interesting sci-fi series I’ve read in years.